moskrc/cbrf_converter_rust/README.md

-# Converts currency rates from XML to JSON format
+# Converts currency rates from XML to JSON format - test

 This program retrieves currency exchange rate data from the [Central Bank of Russia](https://www.cbr.ru/development/SXML/) in XML format and outputs it in JSON.
 If you specify the `--debug` parameter the information will be displayed in a human-readable format.